Species distribution modelling with spatio-temporal nearest neighbour Gaussian processes: Methods and Materials

 The Mat\'ern covariance function is the most widely used covariance function in the literature, containing many special cases such as the exponential.
 Here we present only the exponential covariance function for simplicity.

-Our parameterization of the exponential covariance function is unusual, but more interpretable than the typical one.
-We estimate the spatial standard deviation parameter $\tau$, but the values $k$, $\bar{d}$, and $\rho_{\tau}$ are computed from the directed acyclic graph and the estimate for $\tau$.
-The spatial variance $\tau^{2}$ is the average conditional variance for the random effects, where the average conditional variance is the spatial analogue of the one-step-ahead variance $\sigma^{2}$ for the temporal AR(1) process.
-The constant $k$ is a simple scaling factor that allows us to give the above interpretation for $\tau^{2}$.
-The average distance $\bar{d}$ between 'connected' random effect nodes in the directed acyclic graph is included to standardize parameter estimates for datasets with different spatial scales (technically, it is the spatial scale of the random effect nodes that is standardized).
+We estimate the spatial standard deviation parameter $\tau$ and spatial range parameter $\rho$.
+The average distance $\bar{d}$ between 'connected' random effect nodes in the directed acyclic graph is included to standardise parameter estimates for datasets with different spatial scales (technically, it is the spatial scale of the random effect nodes that is standardised).

-The spatial range parameter $\rho_{\tau}$ is nominally the distance at which locations are approximately (spatially) uncorrelated.
-However it is not identifiable, has a flat profile likelihood, and does not affect inference of other model parameters nor prediction of the random effects in a purely spatial setting \citep{zhang2004::InconsistentEstimation}.
-The marginal spatial variance suffers from the same problems as the spatial range.
-By writing the covariance function with the term \( \left(k\tau\right)^{2}\rho_{\tau} \) we interpret $\left(k\tau\right)^{2}$ as the ratio of the marginal spatial variance to the spatial range.
-The ratio $\left(k\tau\right)^{2}$ is identifiable and even asymptotically normal, even though neither the marginal spatial variance nor the spatial range are identifiable.
-We internally choose a value $\rho_{\tau}$ to calibrate an identifiability issue between the marginal spatial variance and the temporal variance.
+The spatial range parameter $\rho$ is nominally the distance at which locations are approximately (spatially) uncorrelated.
+The range parameter is weakly estimable but strictly speaking it is unidentifiable with a mostly flat profile likelihood, and does not affect inference of other model parameters nor prediction of the random effects \citep{zhang2004::InconsistentEstimation}.
+Since estimating the parameter is fairly difficult a common approach is to fix the value of the $\rho$ to be some large value, which can in some cases provide predictions that are nearly as good as they would be if the true value of $\rho$ were known \citep{Kaufman2013::RangePredictionGeostatistics}.
+When possible though, we still recommend trying to estimate $\rho$ via maximum likelihood.

-\subsection{The log-likelihood function}
+\paragraph{The log-likelihood function}

 Writing the complete model, we have

 The mean for the initial spatial field is spatially constant and equal to $\epsilon_{1}$.